Shopping for a Maytronics Dolphin pool cleaner?

 The Triton PS Plus won’t just scrub and vacuum the pool floor.
 It also climbs the wall and scrubs up to the waterline.

-Other than the gimmicky Bluetooth feature, the Dolphin Triton PS Plus is a great choice for in-ground pool owners.
+Overall, the Dolphin Triton PS Plus is a great choice for in-ground pool owners who would like to control their robotic pool cleaner remotely.

 The Dolphin Oasis Z5i is one of the most powerful – and expensive – Dolphin models.
 It’s a the right choice for pool owners looking for a high-performance pool robot for their in-ground pool (up to 50ft long).